 Currently, the following penalties pertain to members of the LAFD that engage in unbecoming behavior, with specific statutes regarding DV for a first offense, second offense, and third offense.
-These penalties must be adhered to so that the City understands that the LAFD does not condone DV and is willing to take measures to address members who engage in DV behavior.
+These penalties must be adhered to so that the City understands that the LAFD does not condone DV, and is willing to address members who engage in DV.